 During 2013, Leicestershire County Council announced that it was facing its biggest ever financial challenge.
-This means that we need to save £120 million by 2018/19 and we are transforming our services in order to achieve this.
+This means that we need to save £78 million over the next 4 years and we are transforming our services in order to achieve this.
 As noted above, these latest changes to school transport are not being put in place simply to save money, but they will reduce the risk of increasing costs in the future by avoiding multiple transport eligibility where schools and academies have overlapping admission catchment areas.